w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

         ] .
 ```

-If it is required to get all actions that conform to those constraints reported (and not use any of SHACL's Advanced Features https://www.w3.org/TR/shacl-af/#SPARQLTarget) it is possible to get them like this:
+If it is required to get all actions that conform to those constraints (and not use any of SHACL's Advanced Features https://www.w3.org/TR/shacl-af/#SPARQLTarget) it is possible to get them like this:

 ```
 ex:SampleShape a sh:NodeShape ;